What is medical billing and coding?

 What is CareCredit*?

 *Subject to credit approval.
-Minimum monthly payments required.
+Minimum monthly payments are required.
 Interest in balance and fees may apply.

 How do I apply for CareCredit?